While every project is unique in its own way, there are certain project management principles that apply to most projects. These are:

 See more on project constraints.

-Projects that do not honour their constraints tend to incur a significant cost to their business and often fail.
+Projects that do not work within their constraints tend to incur a significant cost and often fail.
 If you need to change elements of your project, you may need to manage this carefully.

 Project life cycle